ThunderboltMonkey/DataMining/README.md

 # DataMining

-# This is the development branch, this actually was updated as the default branch so we'll be working on this instead of the master branch.
+This is the unit 1 branch, in this branch we'll be doing all the work for the unit 1, it will contain folders for the following:
+    • Notes: This folder is for putting all the notes and/or comments that we consider important.
+    • Research: This folder is where we are putting all the investigations.
+    • Practices: This is where the practices will be.
+    • Evaluation: This is for the final evaluation after every unit.